rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 ### Cooperative Thread Pool (CTP)

-The following tasks are executed *asynchronously* on threads from the CTP, adhering to the actor protocol:
+The following RsyncUI tasks are executed *asynchronously* on threads from the CTP, adhering to the actor protocol:

 - read synchronization tasks from file
 	- JSON data *decoding*: asynchronous decoding that inherits the thread from the actor reading data
     - JSON data *encoding*: synchronous encoding on the *main thread*
 - read and sort log records
+- delete log records
 - preparing *output from rsync* for display
 - preparing *data from the log file* for display
 - checking for updates to RsyncUI